R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Experiments

 \subsubsection{Reward Dynamics and Stability}

 We monitor the mean and variance of rewards during the training process on \texttt{GSM8K}.
 Specifically, we distinguish between the global reward mean of all generated trajectories and the subset of Informative Rollouts defined as groups where reward variance exists, thereby providing non-zero advantage signals for policy updates.
-As illustrated in Figure \ref{fig:training_reward}, our model consistently achieves a higher mean reward with a more pronounced upward trajectory compared to the baseline GRPO.
-Our model, on the other hand, keeps the reward variance essentially the same as the baseline model.
+As illustrated in Figure \ref{fig:training_reward}, our model consistently achieves a higher mean reward with a more pronounced upward trajectory compared to the baseline GRPO, while keeping the reward variance essentially comparable.
 This suggests that the decoupled architecture facilitates a more thorough search of the solution space before converging to a stable, high-performing policy.